 Meet MTBProject.com, IMBA's Online Mapping Partner

-IMBA's new mapping partner offers the next generation of mountain bike guides and trail maps.
+IMBA's mapping partner, MTB Project, offers the next generation of mountain bike guides and trail maps.
 Check it out in this introductory video.

 MTBProject.com is a next-generation mountain bike guide and trail map web site.
 This robust platform for online mapping displays the known trails in any given area, complete with elevation profiles, full GPS routes, photos, detailed ride info and more.

 The instructions below provide the info you need to get started mapping trails in your area.
-For now, login requires an account with facebook.com.
 Please let us know if you have questions — contact IMBA Mapping Specialist leslie [dot] kehmeier [at] imba [dot] com (Leslie Kehmeier) or Communications Director mark [dot] eller [at] imba [dot] com (Mark Eller).
 Be sure to mention if you are associated with an IMBA grassroots group and would like to be a content administrator for your area.

 IMBA's mapping program receives generous support from Shimano.

 Before you get started, check out the Rattling Creek Epic for an example of what we're looking for when it comes to content.